V-Pranathi/FPU_PICORV32/README.md

 ### Delay Block

-A Delay block is just a group of flipflops for holding data for a clock cycle which is triggered to all the Delay blocks and Processing Elements at a time.
+A Delay block is just a group of flipflops for holding data for a clock cycle triggered by all the Delay blocks and Processing Elements at a time.
 These are used to make the Systolic Array symmetrical.
 In this case the Systolic Array is 5x5 structured.
-The inputs to the delay block are a, and b.
+The inputs to the delay block are a and b.
-The outputs of the delay block are a’ = a, and b’ = b.
-The schematic of delay block is given below.
+The outputs of the delay block are a’ = a and b’ = b.
+The schematic of the delay block is given below.

  <p align="center">
   <img  src="https://github.com/Ayyappa1911/iiitb_sysarray/blob/main/Images/delay_block.png">